1. Practice Experience Program – Standard Stream Requirements for Fellowship Policy

 5.5 Administrative requirements

 - hold current Australian medical registration at all times while in the program.
 Candidates must disclose any restrictions on, or changes to, their medical registration to the RACGP.
-Failure to do this will be handled as per the Educational Misconduct Policy;
+Failure to do this will be handled as per the Academic Misconduct Policy;

 - be a financial RACGP member from the time of joining PEP Standard and throughout their participation in the program; and